datagrains/csv_etl_pipeline/README.md

 	(c) User ID to be hashed

 (2) This pipeline assumes that incoming files have a definitive schema (variable names and datatypes)
-    that has been confirmed with upstream clients
+    that has been confirmed with upstream clients.

 (3) In a real scenario, the contents in data and logs would be stored in a Cloud database.
     These can change in the configs.